-Nevada provides counsel to indigent youth through both county and state systems of indigent representation.
-Counties with populations in excess of 100,000—currently, the counties where Las Vegas and Reno are located—are required by statute to have public defender offices.
+Las Vegas and Reno are located—are required by statute to have public defender offices.
 Nev.
-Rev. Stat. § 260.010.
+Rev. Stat. § 260.010(1).
 Counties with a population under 100,000 may choose to establish a public defender office.
 Nev.
 Rev. Stat.
 Ann. § 260.010(2).
 County public defender offices are county-funded.
 Nev.
 Rev. Stat.
 Ann. § 260.040.
 Clark, Washoe, and Elko counties all established county public defender offices.
 In addition to county offices, there is also a State Public Defender.
 Nev.
 Rev. Stat.
 Ann. § 180.010.
-County public defenders and the State Public Defender are required to represent juveniles accused of delinquency.
+County public defenders and the State Public Defender are required to represent youth accused of delinquency.
 Nev.
-Rev. Stat. §§ 260.050, 180.060.
+Rev. Stat. §§ 260.050(2), 180.060(2).
 In counties with a public defender office, when the public defender has a conflict or otherwise cannot represent a youth, the State Public Defender may be appointed.
 Nev.
 Rev. Stat.
 Ann. § 180.060(5).

 In 2008, the Nevada Supreme Court entered an order establishing the Nevada Indigent Defense Standards of Performance, which are designed to improve the quality of criminal defense representation in Nevada and provide objective guidelines for the allocation of resources for indigent defense.